 One of the roles of Fair Trading is to ensure that businesses and traders are complying with the relevant legislation.

 Consumers can make a complaint to Fair Trading about a business, contractor or trader.
-Fair Trading can then assess whether or not action will be taken in response.
+Fair Trading can then assess whether or not it will take action in response.

 The Fair Trading Act provides a broad range of investigative powers to Fair Trading investigators.
 These include the power to enter business for the purpose of an investigation and the power to obtain information, documents and evidence.